Step 1: Set a realistic budget

 - Is tenant and visitor parking available?
 Are there fees to use them?

-- What maintenance or upkeep is the tenant responsible for?
+- What maintenance is the tenant responsible for?

 - Is it OK to paint the walls and put up artwork?